“Oh noes, spares us your meanderings about style.”

 To that I would say, you either understand it, or you don’t.
 Staying up all night chasing after an idea is not readily understood by most life forms, and they’ll say you aren’t normal and maybe call you crazy.
 Difficult to live with for some perhaps.
 I used to think I wanted to be a writer as something to say I was, something lofty, something to be achieved.
 At some point, I realized that when I don’t write, I don’t feel right or good or well for long.
 There is no schedule to this for me, to my writing, it’s whatever it is, whenever it is like a call I have to answer.
 It plows through everything in its’ path.
 Seriously, you know, it’s like a line from Twister, “We’ve got cows.” ( and my “you know” is sometimes a “ya know” but it keeps getting spelled “you know.”
 I’ll work on that.)

 There comes a juncture when some of us know, “Being a writer isn’t what I do, it’s who I am.”
-Which sounds serious and scholarly or puffed up but if you know that about yourself then you know it to be anything but.
+This sounds serious and scholarly or puffed up but if you know that about yourself then you know it to be anything but.
 I had written in one of my notebooks, “Did I want to be a writer?
 I fought this every step of the way.”
 And I know that to be true in some way.
+But I was never really going to be anything else either, and I knew and know that too.

 ( And you just know someone is going to say you shoulda fought harder but that’s okay, I got there first.
 I mean, to the smart remark. )